 Lung Cancer Screening

 A low-dose CT lung screening can help find abnormalities in the lungs that may need follow-up evaluation for risk of lung cancer.
 The ultra low-dose CT scan demonstrates the lung tissue in high diagnostic quality detail with a reduced amount of ionizing radiation.
+Try our quick assessment below to see if you may be a good candidate for a lung screening.

 How to Schedule